Kyushi/lookatthat/README.md

 ---
 ## Quickstart ##

 This page is hosted on github pages.
-You can visit this site here:
+You can visit my portfolio site here:

 <a href="http://kyushi.github.io/portfolio/">http://kyushi.github.io/portfolio/</a>